exceptionaljs/exapp/README.md

 Using Priority to Bootstrap the Application
 -------------------------------------------

 Bootstrapping is a very challenging task.
 How to do it without quirks in your application?
-Well, you can do it with exapp.js by taking advantage of module priorities.
+Well, you can do it with xpart by taking advantage of module priorities.
 Let's consider that we have the following modules:

   * `db` - This is a module responsible for establishing a DB connection in `start()` handler and closing it in `stop()` handler.
   * `bo` - This is your business object that is using `db` in some way.
 It expects your database to be working and already bootstrapped.